Fun and Unconventional Fundraising Ideas to Spark Your Creativity

 Segment your fundraisers into different groups and strengthen your individual relationships.
-Whether you offer a fundraising tips sheet, design resources for personal campaigns, or sample social media posts, provide the resources and encouragement your fundraisers need to succeed.
+Whether you offer a fundraising tips sheet, design resources for personal campaigns, or sample social media posts, provide the resources and encourage your fundraisers need to succeed.

 Ramp up your social presence with quality content— While visual content engages supporters on social networks, nonprofit marketers need to remember that quality content increases your chances of being shared.
 Pauline Lewis, also a co-founder of UpRaise Consulting, says, “There is always a pressure to share photos as things are happening, especially at an event.
 But sometimes, it is worth waiting for the professional shots as those photos tend to be more vibrant and capture the essence of the moment in a way that makes it more compelling to share.”

-Whether you’re planning a 24-hour campaign, annual fundraising campaign (or tour!), or a special event, we hope these unique fundraisers have given you ideas on how to market and fundraise for your next initiative.
-With some strategic planning and creative spark, you can launch a fun campaign that will engage supporters and achieve success.
+Whether you’re planning a 24-hour campaign or a special event, we hope these unique fundraisers have given you ideas on how to market and fundraise for your next initiative.
+With some strategic planning and a creative spark, you can launch a fun campaign that will engage supporters and achieve success.
 For more inspiration, check out our other fundraising ideas.

 Image Credit: Flickr User Katerha</a